︎

 Competition - selected to compete

-‘No Man is an Island’ proposed a vision for the valley of La Touques (14) in 2100: a productive park to cohabit with the water and landscape that reveals the potential of the forthcoming territory
+‘No Man is an Island' envisions the La Touques Valley (14) in the year 2100 as a productive park that harmoniously coexists with the water and landscape, unveiling the potential of this future territory

 SEPTEMBRE